damolinx/vscode-macros/README.md

 [↑ Back to top](#table-of-contents)

-## `@macros` Chat Participant
+## AI Chat Participant

-The `@macros` [chat particpant](https://code.visualstudio.com/api/extension-guides/ai/chat) supports macro development by being a domain expert on macro-code writing, avoiding the common mistakes generic LLMs would make when authoring macros such as adding `export` statements or top-level `await` statements (or just picking the wrong language).
+From the [Chat UI](https://code.visualstudio.com/docs/copilot/chat/copilot-chat), ask the `@macros` [chat participant](https://code.visualstudio.com/api/extension-guides/ai/chat) for support on macro development.
+It is a domain expert on macro-code writing, by being fully aware of macro-writing rules and avoiding the mistakes generic LLMs would make when authoring macros such as adding `export` or top-level `await` statements, or sometimes just picking the wrong language.

-The participant can save the generated code to an editor and run it upon request, streamlining exploratory workflows.
+The participant can save the generated code to an editor and run it upon request.

 **Example**: Short chat with `@macros` to create and run a macro.
 ```